 Results and Recovery from Preservation Rhinoplasty

 Since preservation rhinoplasty involves less damage and trauma to the tissues of the nose than a traditional rhinoplasty, you should experience less bruising and swelling while you heal.
 You should still wait three weeks before doing any strenuous activities such as exercising, and you will need to take about one week off from work after your surgery.
-Within six weeks, you should be mostly recovered and able to see the results of your procedure.
+Sleeping with your head elevated will also help reduce swelling and speed up your recovery.
+Within six weeks, you should be mostly recovered and able to see the results of your surgical procedure.

 Schedule a Consultation

-Dr. Diktaban is a double board-certified plastic surgeon and ENT who is among the few experts in the country that specializes in preservation rhinoplasty in addition to traditional rhinoplasty procedures.
+Dr. Diktaban is an experienced surgeon and ENT who is among the few experts in the country that specializes in preservation rhinoplasty in addition to traditional rhinoplasty procedures.
 To learn more about your options for nose surgery of any kind, fill out our online contact form or call our office at (646) 906-9449.